viivi-uhari/student-database/README.md

-ELEC-A7100 Basic course in C programming
-Aalto University
-Viivi Uhari
+# Simple Student Database

-This project is for creating and handling a simple student database.
+This project has been created as a part of a course at Aalto University and it is for creating and handling a simple student database.
 The database has the student number, firstname, lastname, points for 6 different rounds and the total points of these 6 rounds for each student.